 New Sony TVs for 2021

-Sony Z9J Master Series LED-LCD 8K TV (available in 85- and 75-inches): The only 8K TV we know about in Sony’s 2021 lineup is the Z9J Master Series.
+Sony Z9J Master Series LED-LCD 8K TV (available in 85- and 75-inches): This is the 8K TV in Sony’s Z9J Master Series.

 What makes the Z9J appealing is that it uses the Cognitive XR Processor to enable a feature called XR Contrast Booster 15 that greatly enhances contrast by boosting brightness and black levels with better zone controls, and has the highest-performing upscaling algorithm in the lineup that it needs to fill all those pixels.